brettdavidsilverman/old.bee.fish/Arduino/libraries/ESP32_HTTPS_Server/extras/README.md

 This folder contains files that are not directly part of the library.

-## CI – Continuous Integration

-The [ci](ci) folder contains scripts and data used for automated testing.

 ## Documentation

 The [docs](docs/) folder contains documentation about the internal structure